getodk/central-frontend/README.md

 To build ODK Central Frontend files for production with minification, run `npm run build`.
 The files will be outputted to `dist/`.
 For more details on this command, see the [documentation](https://cli.vuejs.org/) for Vue CLI.

-Note that this repository's `nginx.conf` is for development only.
+Note that this repository's `main.nginx.conf` is for development only.

 For more information on deploying to production, see the [`central`](https://github.com/getodk/central) repository.